-I really played around with calling this Keto Magic bread because it is like "magic" compared to the other tortillas, wraps and Keto flatbread that I have attempted to make.
+I thought of calling these Keto Magic Bread because it is like "magic" compared to the other tortillas, wraps and Keto flatbread that I have attempted to make.

 Why?
 Because it doesn't crack and blow out halfway through your dinner.
 These are super pliable.

-AND...the texture is spot on.
-Plus, the delicate flavor of the dough can be manipulated with spices to complement whatever you are serving these with.
+The texture is spot on.
+And the delicate flavor of the dough can be manipulated with spices to complement whatever you are serving these with.
 I have some ideas that I'll put in the post tips section.

 As Keto Bloggers, we end up making and eating a lot of failed recipes that never get shared...

 They just don't make the cut.
 If I wouldn't serve a recipe to friends or family at my very own table than I won't post it for you...most of the tortillas & flatbread I have tried to make have either turned out like crepes, omelets or been dry.

 I did make one tortilla recipe that I LOVE.
 They are flavorful, delicious and soft like these are.

 But they take a bit more work than the "flatbread".